-Regulators were concerned about Rimonabant use leading to an uptick in other illnesses that the cannabinoid system helps to suppress.
-In August researchers at the MD Anderson Cancer Center reported that mice on Rimonabant develop potentially cancerous polyps at a higher rate than controls.
+Unpublicized to date are adverse effects involving cancer, seizures, and other illnesses that the cannabinoid system plays a role in suppressing.
+(In August researchers at the MD Anderson Cancer Center reported that mice on rimonabant develop potentially cancerous polyps at a higher rate than controls.)